freenas/freenas-docs/userguide/services.rst

    contact sales@ixsystems.com.

-For the initial backend configuration, click :menuselection:`System --> Asigra DS-System`.
+For the initial backend configuration, click :menuselection:`Services --> Asigra DS-System`.
 When prompted to choose the :guilabel:`Base Filesystem`, select the dataset to store the Asigra backups then click :guilabel:`OK`.
 The system will automatically create the required database entries and start the service.

-While the service is running, the :guilabel:`Open DS-Operator Web Interface` button appears in :menuselection:`System --> Asigra DS-System`.
+While the service is running, the :guilabel:`Open DS-Operator Web Interface` button appears in :menuselection:`Services --> Asigra DS-System`.
 Click :guilabel:`Open DS-Operator Web Interface` to download and launch the Asigra management application.